 \subsection{Paths Forward}

 Future breakthroughs will come not from building ever-larger models alone, but from understanding which problems have learnable structures and from reshaping intractable problems into learnable forms.
-Three strategies are available.
+Four strategies are available.

 \paragraph{Task decomposition.} An unlearnable task can sometimes be split into subtasks with stable, attributable feedback.
 Code generation illustrates this: writing complete software is a monolithic challenge, but predicting the next token is a sequence of local decisions~\citep{radford2019}, each benefiting from the rich structural constraints of the programming language.
 The decomposition transforms the information flow available to the learner without changing the ultimate goal.